College's inaugural Women's Inspirational Summer Experience a huge hit

 This summer marked the dawn of a new undertaking at Marietta College.

-The Women’s Inspirational Summer Experience (WISE) welcomed its first cohort of high school students to campus for four days starting on Tuesday, July 9th.
+The Women’s Inspirational Summer Experience (which was renamed Welcoming Inspirational Summer Experience in 2020 and was expanded to include students regardless of sex) welcomed its first cohort of high school students to campus for four days starting on Tuesday, July 9th.

 This four-day residential experience provided young women in high school with a glimpse of college life and helped to boost their confidence as they plan for their futures.
 It was designed to increase morale in participants, as well as sharpen communication skills, create new friends and mentors, and gain knowledge about the college adventure.